Zyko0/go-sdl3/README.md

 ## About

+The API is currently not stable, I might make some renames and packages refactor.

 This library wraps SDL3 to more idiomatic go and:
 - Changes return values from `bool` to `error` (`SDL_GetError`).
 - Trims `SDL_` prefix from all types, variables, function names.